peteroupc/peteroupc.github.io/colorgen.md

     END METHOD

 Hue and chroma can be derived from a
-CIELUV color in a similar way as from a CIELAB, color, with _u\*_ and _v\*_ used instead of _a\*_ and _b\*_, respectively.
+CIELUV color in a similar way as from a CIELAB color, with _u\*_ and _v\*_ used instead of _a\*_ and _b\*_, respectively.
 The `LabToHue`, `LabToChroma`,
 `LabToChromaHueDifference`, and